hamonangann/hamonangann.github.io/about-en.markdown

 - **[Polygon](https://pkg.go.dev/github.com/hamonangann/polygon)**: I developed a Go library to measure the area of a 100-sided polygon that exists in my dream.
 [Repo](https://github.com/hamonangann/polygon).

-- **[Lucas](https://pkg.go.dev/github.com/hamonangann/polygon)**: I created a Go library to efficiently count large N-th Fibonacci numbers.
-The method is well-known, but I extend it to generalized Lucas sequences.
+- **[Lucas](https://pkg.go.dev/github.com/hamonangann/lucas)**: I composed a Go library to quickly count 100000th Fibonacci number.
+The method is well-known, so I try to extend it to generalized Lucas sequences.
 [Repo](https://github.com/hamonangann/lucas).

 - **[Perkalian Web](https://perkalian.netlify.app)**: I made deliberate practice less boring by adding a timer and 3 lives.
 This game is educational and serves as a method to teach multiplication concepts.
 [Repo](https://github.com/hamonangann/perkalian-web).